How to Avoid Respiratory Illnesses while Travelling

 Outbreaks of respiratory illnesses occur regularly throughout the world.
 These can be associated with many different types of ‘bugs’ including viral illnesses (Influenza, Measles, Mumps, Whooping Cough etc), bacterial illnesses (Pneumonia, Meningitis, Tuberculosis, Legionnaires, Anthrax, Diphtheria etc) and fungal diseases (Histoplasmosis, Aspergillosis etc).

 In recent times, the world has seen a number of specific illnesses which have moved very rapidly from the initial location to a distant country within a matter of days due to the ease of international travel and the lack of specific symptoms in the first few days of an illness.
-This was particularly evident during the COVID SARS epidemic in 2003 and more recently during the current COVID-19 pandemic.
+This was particularly evident during the COVID SARS epidemic in 2003 and more recently during the COVID-19 pandemic.

 COVID-19 Virus